 I have been working in academia since I submitted my PhD, but on a part-time basis.
-Ca เท the four year period be calculated on a pro-rata basis - ie can my 5-year 0.5 post be considered as equivalent to 2.5 years?
-Can the ESRC confirm my eligibility before I submit my proposal?
+C an the four year period be calculated on a pro-rata basis - ie can my 5-year 0.5 post be considered as equivalent to 2.5 years?
+6 Can the ESRC confirm my eligibility before I submit my proposal?
 (New) 7 I know the call is open to researchers who have not previously been principal investigators on Research Council grants, but is an individual who has been named as a co-investigator on a previous grant still eligible to apply?
-7 I have been allocated funding through my institution's ESRC Impact Acceleration Accou nt (IAA) - does that could as being a PI on a research council grant?
-I don't have a PhD but have spent five years in a succession of research posts since completing a masters' programme.
+I have been allocated funding through my institution's ESRC Impact Acceleration Account (IAA) - does that could as being a PI on a research council grant?
+7 I don't have a PhD but have spent five years in a succession of research posts since completing a masters' programme.
 Am I eligible?
-7 Can I apply for a New Investigator Grant if I meet the criteria eligibility but have gained professorship?
-What if I submit my proposal but am subsequently promoted to a professorial post before my grant starts?
+Can I apply for a New Investigator Grant if I meet the criteria eligibility but have gained l a professorship?
+7 What if I submit my proposal but am subsequently promoted to a professorial post before my grant starts?
 7 Is the competition open to non-British nationals?
 7 Do I need to have a permanent post in order to apply?
-I would like to apply but I have been awarded funding from a non-Research Council boo (eg Leverhulme, National Science Foundation).
+I would like to apply but I have been awarded funding from a non-Research Council bo dy (eg Leverhulme, National Science Foundation).
 Does this mean I'm ineligible for a New Investigator Grant?
-Am I eligible to apply to ESRC if a proposal based around the same research stream is under review with a different funding organisation? .
+Am I eligible to apply to ESRC if a proposal based around the same research stream is under review with a different funding organisation?
 8 Can I apply for a New Investigator Grant if I've had funding for an RC Studentship?
 Can I apply to another ESRC call at the same time as applying for a New Investigator Grant?
-8 In order to be eligible for a new investigator grant I need to submit my application soor however I won't be in a position to start the research until next year - is that OK? (new The guidance states that the ESRC expects to see a limited number of proposals from a single research organisation - is there actually a limit?
+8 In order to be eligible for a new investigator grant I need to submit my application soo however I won't be in a position to start the research until next year - is that OK? (ne · · · · · · · · · · · · · · · · · · · The guidance states that the ESRC expects to see a limited number of proposals from single research organisation - is there actually a limit?
 Nature of proposals How can I check if my proposal is suitable for ESRC funding?
-8 Activities and funding Is the New Investigator Grant primarily an opportunity to lead a research project, an early career training scheme, or a chance to build up my network of contacts?
+Activities and funding Is the New Investigator Grant primarily an opportunity to lead a research project, an early career training scheme, or a chance to build up my network of contacts?
 9 Can my research activities follow on directly from my PhD?
 Can I apply to this call to undertake a secondary data analysis project?
 What do you expect to see in terms of a programme of skill development?
 Is there a minimum length of time for the grant?
 Is there a minimum time commitment for the principal investigator?
 Is there a maximum time commitment that can be claimed from the grant?
 I note that the scheme aims to support the principal investigator to manage a research project and team, what if I am unable to cost both my time and that of a research assistant within the scheme limit?
-(New) 9 Will the ESRC be able to advise on costings?
-When applying for the funding, will the staff element for the investigator be categorised Directly Incurred or Directly Allocated?
-I٥ Can I include a consultant on the project?
-If successful, will my grant be funded at the level I've applied for?
+(New) ١٨ Will the ESRC be able to advise on costings?
+When applying for the funding, will the staff element for the investigator be categorised Directly Incurred on Directly Allocated? עו י Directly Incurred or Directly Allocated?
+Can I include a consultant on the project?
+If successful, will my grant be funded at the level I've applied for? in succession, with the grant be fulled at the level i ve applied for :